BadmWe/dspyt-webpage/dspyt/posts/easy-proxy-scraper-and-proxy-usage-in-python.md

 ## Python proxy scraper with requests

 To effectively implement python proxy scraper, we first need to check whether the proxy servers are compatible with the target website.
-Hence, we create a python scraper that collects the proxy server list from https://free-proxy-list.net/ and saves only those that work with our target.
+Hence, we create a python scraper that collects the proxy server list from [Free Proxy List](https://free-proxy-list.net/) and saves only those that work with our target.

 ```python
 import requests